 These solutions are among the various interventions that World Vision employs in its work to promote mother and child health.
 World Vision works with communities to train and equip midwives and local health workers; with governments to provide supplies and resources to clinics and hospitals; and with parents to teach best practices in the care and nurture of their young children.

-Child Health Now is World Vision’s global campaign aimed at ensuring that children grow up healthy in their communities, with access to basic health services, adequate nutrition, and disease prevention.
-Between November 13 and 20, World Vision is calling for a Global Week of Action to speak up for child health and highlight the causes of and solutions to preventable child deaths.
+World Vision has a global campaign aimed at ensuring that children grow up healthy in their communities, with access to basic health services, adequate nutrition, and disease prevention.
+World Vision is calling for a Global Week of Action to speak up for child health and highlight the causes of and solutions to preventable child deaths.

 Thank God for the reduced number of preventable child deaths.
 Please pray for continued progress in protecting children from disease and malnutrition.